 - Identification of areas for public space and improvements to visual amenity.

-- Maintaining adequate and safe separation of working port and tourism activities.
+- Maintenance of adequate, safe separation of working port and tourism activities.

 (Image supplied by Playstreet)